– BRETT MARRINER

 2 – People Remember Stories, Not Bullet Points

 Studies show that 65% of people are visual learners and they will retain information better when it’s presented in a story format.
 Intertwine product education, creativity, and excitement to ensure attendees remember your product.
-Create an experience that conveys a story where you product’s features and benefits are explained in such a way that attendees leave your booth energized and excited.
+Create an experience that conveys a story where your product’s features and benefits are explained in such a way that attendees leave your booth energized and excited.

 Imagine your company makes a new kind of stain resistant interior for Dune Buggy ATVs.
 During past shows you’d have a sample of your product material and do stain tests while walking through features and benefits with a small audience.
 Now this year let’s do something different and generate some buzz that will get people to seek out your booth.

 At the show you have a simple structure that holds four seats and looks like the basic outline of a generic ATV.
 Instead of the boring stain test, you invite attendees into the booth, have them put on VR headsets allowing four people at a time in the vehicle.
 The attendees are sitting in real seats but what they’re seeing in VR is quite different.
 Narration plays through the headsets telling the four of them that this is an automated test track used to demonstrate material durability.
 These four attendees are sharing the same experience and feel as though they’re driving through the woods along a muddy path with dirt flying through the air.
-With each jump and muddy splash downtime is frozen and text call-outs appear detailing your product’s durability and prompting them to reach out and clean the mud off the surface areas around them.
-This educates and excites them about your product within a one to two minute memorable experience.
+With each jump and muddy splash, downtime is frozen and text call-outs appear detailing your product’s durability and prompting them to reach out and clean the mud off the surface areas around them.
+This educates and excites them about your product within a one to two-minute memorable experience.

 3 – Use Google Cardboard as a Handout

-At the show you can have custom printed Google Cardboard viewers created with your logo and hand these out to qualified leads.
+At the show, you can have custom printed Google Cardboard viewers created with your logo and hand these out to qualified leads.
 The user could then download the experience, launch the app and insert their phone into the cardboard unit to experience a simpler version of what they saw at the show.
 This app works on iOS and Android phones.
 This is a great way to get that qualified lead to share your product with their peers or boss when they’re back in the office.
 And since they’re launching your custom VR app, we’re able to track analytics on how they use it which will help your sales staff further qualify the leads generated at the show.

 The Bottom Line

-Glass Slate is a sister company of Communication Exhibits, Inc., focused on using video game technology to build B2B Virtual Reality experiences for trade shows.
+CEI focuses on using video game technology to build B2B Virtual Reality experiences for trade shows.
 We combine physical structure with VR to create engaging one of a kind projects.